lammps/lammps/doc/src/angle_write.rst

 transferring the angle style and coefficients and arranging the 3 atoms into the corresponding geometries.
 The angle force is then determined from the potential energies through numerical differentiation.
-As a consequence or this approach, not all angle styles are compatible.
+As a consequence of this approach, not all angle styles are compatible.
 The following conditions must be met:

 - The angle style must be able to write its coefficients to a data file.